 Check out Tom's interview with Hiking in Finland.

 Tom, please briefly introduce yourself and tell us who you are.
 Since when are you backpacking, and how did you start?

 I attribute my love of the outdoors and of camping gear to my mother.
 I was the oldest of five kids and was 12 years old when my mother would first take us all on a two or three week camping trip every summer to beaches, mountains, rivers, lakes from North Carolina to Canada.
 My mother and I were responsible for selecting gear for our adventures and in the late 50’s, the best deals for camping gear were in the army surplus stores, so each year we would go searching for new stuff.
 On one of our forays I found a box of WW II surplus hammocks.
 They were only about 8 inches in diameter and 10 inches long and had a label that said “Military Jungle Hammock”.
 Without opening it, I decided to take one for $3 and give it a try.
 On our next camping trip, I set it up and instantly fell in love with it and decided I would never sleep on the ground again.
 Although I loved camping and getting out into nature, I did not look forward to the roots, the rocks, the puddles and the almost never level, sloping ground under the tent.
-My most panicked experience in a tent, when I was 8 or 10 years old, was waking up in a panic in the middle of the night with my face jammed into the lowest corner of the tent because I had slid down the slope in my sleep.
+My most panicked experience in a tent, when I was 8 or 10 years old, was waking up in the middle of the night with my face jammed into the lowest corner of the tent because I had slid down the slope in my sleep.